1. Is it possible to place out of CSCI0150/0160 or CSCI0170/0180?

 No. For AP credit to count, it must appear on your transcript.
 Please obtain the appropriate form from the registrar.
 However, see the answer to question 4.

-6. The Sc.B. requirements state that I must complete seven 1000-level courses.
+6. The Sc.B. requirements state that I must complete eight 1000-level courses.
 Areas are given for five of these courses.
 Allowing for overlap, that means that I must take two or three additional approved 1000-level courses in "Computer Science, Mathematics, Applied Mathematics, Engineering, Psychology, Economics, Music, Cognitive and Linguistic Sciences, and other departments that cover material relevant to the student's concentration and that are not duplicates of CS courses."
 Is there a list of approved courses?

 Yes.
 The following courses are definitely acceptable.
 Other courses might be acceptable, depending on your program: check with your concentration advisor, who will consult with the director of undergraduate studies.